Adult Swim: Latin America

-In Latin America, an Adult Swim block aired during the overnight hours on Cartoon Network beginning on October 7, 2005.
-It was originally carried on the regional version of the channel, when it was pulled off and picked up by I.Sat on November 19, 2007, another Turner Broadcasting System Latin America-owned-and-operated network, due to the fact that it was received with negative reviews from parents.
+In early 2007, Adult Swim returned to the Cartoon Network grid until its first shutdown.

+It was originally carried on the regional version of the channel, when it was pulled off and picked up by I.Sat on November 19, 2007, another Turner Broadcasting System Latin America-owned-and-operated network.

 On December 1, 2010, I.Sat revealed that it was cutting Adult Swim programming due to low ratings, adding: "No matter if we add new shows, it would not work".
-Adult Swim once had a SAP audio in early 2007.